MarttiWu/ABC-Game/README.md

 The behaviors of bees can be summarized in a few steps:
 1. The employed bees start to search for food sources(flowers) in random steps and re- turn to hive whenever are out of energy.
-2. After finding a food source, the employed bee returns to the hive and starts danc- ing (Waggle dance.The method how honey bees share information about the direction and source value, which is the fitness value in the algorithm).
+2. After finding a food source, the employed bee returns to the hive and starts dancing (Waggle dance.The method how honey bees share information about the direction and source value, which is the fitness value in the algorithm).
 3. Onlooker bees get the information and adopt roulette wheel selection method to choose a destination among all found sources.
 4. When arrived at destination, onlooker bees gather nectar.
 Once get back to hive, they store the food collected.
 5. The employed bees will reference the food sources that have been found by others recently, which is the local search process here.